stewSquared/advent-of-code/src/main/scala/synacor/README.md

 - [?] use a state monad and transformer?
 - [X] ADT Algebraic data type for VM Ticks
 - [/] Emulate at higher level so we can explore/diff/inject VM states
-- [/] ability to rewind state
+- [X] ability to rewind state
 - [X] ability to replay commands
 - [X] ability to set the 8th register
-- [ ] log running bytecode and PC locations between two states
+- [/] log running bytecode and PC locations between two states
+  - [X] turning on/off the printing
+  - [?] write to file?
+- [X] PRINT currently running instruction
+- [ ] Count ticks between commands
+- [ ] model the assembly language? - useful for ASM DSL, or parsing
 - [ ] disassemble bytecode into something readable => reverse engineering
 - [ ] functions indpendent from repl command for worksheet
 - [ ] ability to inspect state // or play with worksheet
 - [ ] diff two states?
+- [ ] diff memory when picking up teleporter?
+- [ ] diff memory when moving rooms?
 - [/] nice error types?
+- [?]
+ASM DSL?
+- [?]
+Compiler?
+- [?] disassemble to HLL
+- [?]
+VM State Transition AST / Machine Code Interpreter AST?